 She took the pills for five days and had no relapse, her son said.”

-Doctors may be harming patients by combining COVID-19 and acetaminophen
+Doctors may be harming patients by combining COVID-19 and Tylenol

 The standard of care in hospitals is to give all Covid-19 patients acetaminophen.
 Doctors do this believing it will help.
 They believe (falsely) that the body’s fever should be suppressed.
 Yet there is a strong argument for letting fevers run their course.